International Student Support

 - Join the Language SocietyLink opens in a new window: enrich your University experience and expand your language skills while making friends and enjoying a variety of engaging activities.

-Key message: unlike some other universities, Coventry is lucky to have many rooms available for students.
+Key message: unlike some other universities, Coventry and surrounding areas is lucky to have many rooms available for students.
 Whilst it's always a good idea to plan early, even if you are late, there is no need to panic and especially don't rush when making a decision.

 - On-campus accommodationLink opens in a new window - the vast majority of first year Undergraduate students prefer to live on campus, and we usually have a number of accommodation blocks on campus reserved for postgraduate students each year.
-We recommend postgraduates keep checking the booking portal for live availability if no rooms are showing, as rooms tend to be released back to the booking system if they become available
+If you start your course in the autumn, we also recommend postgraduates keep checking the booking portal for live availability if no rooms are showing, as rooms tend to be released back to the booking system if they become available.

 - There are many private providers for this option in Coventry and so you have many choices.
 We cannot recommend any provider, so set your budget and do your research carefully.